Mayer--Vietoris sequences for complexes of tori: Applications

 \begin{thm} Let $L = (\bar{G},\kappa)$ be an $F$-band, with $\bar{G}$ simply connected semisimple.
 If $Z(L)$ is smooth (that is, of order invertible in $F$) and if patching for finite-dimensional vector spaces holds over $\Fcal$, then one has an equalizer diagram

 \end{thm} \begin{proof} In view of Corollary \ref{coro:PatchingNonabelianH2ConnectedReductive}, it remains to show that $\Sha^2(F,Z(L)) = 0$.
 Let $G$ be an $F$-form of $\bar{G}$ inducing the Galois outer action $\kappa$ (which exists by \cite[Proposition 3.1]{Borovoi1993H2}).
 Now, $G$ is isomorphic to a product of $F$-groups of the form $\R_{F'/F}(G')$, where $F'/F$ is a finite separable extension and $G'$ is an absolutely simple simply connected linear algebraic group over $F'$.
-It is therefore enough to show that $\Sha^2(F,\R_{F'/F}Z') = 0$ for any $G'/F'$ as above, where $Z' := Z(G')$.
-The finite $F'$-group $Z'$ is split by a Galois extension $F''/F'$ such that $\Gal_{F''}$ acts trivially on the Dynkin diagram of $G'$ (see {\em e.g.} \cite[pp. 331---332]{PR1994Group} for the precise values of $Z'$ based on the classification of $G'$).
+It is therefore enough to show that $\Sha^2(F,\R_{F'/F}(Z')) = 0$ for any $G'/F'$ as above, where $Z' := Z(G')$.